abhiTronix/vidgear/docs/gears/netgear/overview.md

 <p align="center">
   <img src="../../../assets/images/netgear.png" alt="NetGear API" width="70%"/>
   <br>
-  <sub><i>NetGear API generalised</i></sub>
+  <sub><i>NetGear API generalized</i></sub>
 </p>

+## Overview

-NetGear is exclusively designed to transfer video frames synchronously and asynchronously between interconnecting systems over the network in real-time.
+> NetGear is exclusively designed to transfer video frames synchronously and asynchronously between interconnecting systems over the network in real-time.

 NetGear implements a high-level wrapper around [PyZmQ](https://github.com/zeromq/pyzmq) python library that contains python bindings for [ZeroMQ](http://zeromq.org/) - a high-performance asynchronous distributed messaging library that provides a message queue, but unlike message-oriented middleware, its system can run without a dedicated message broker.

 NetGear also supports real-time [*Frame Compression capabilities*](../advanced/compression/) for optimizing performance while sending the frames directly over the network, by encoding the frame before sending it and decoding it on the client's end automatically in real-time.

-??? info "Lazy Pirate pattern in NetGear API"
+!!! quote "Lazy Pirate pattern in NetGear API"

 	NetGear API now internally implements robust *Lazy Pirate pattern* (auto-reconnection) for its synchronous messaging patterns(`zmq.PAIR` & `zmq.REQ/zmq.REP`) at both Server and Client ends, where its API instead of doing a blocking receive, will: